 To take basic readings, a patient is either required to visit their local hospital for an appointment with a Nurse/Doctor, or if they are incapable due to disability or old age, a District Nurse would be sent out to retrieve the readings.
 Possibly, a patient could wait for hours for these simple readings to be taken and for advice to be given to the patient.
 In the case of patients suffering from Parkinson’s disease, such individuals have limited means of managing this disease independently, both medically and within their lifestyle.
 After diagnoses, the patient receives monthly assessments with a Doctor or a specialised Nurse, in which their tremors are assessed visually and their concerns are discussed.
 Following from such appointments, patients are sent home with an action plan and an appointment for the following month.
 However, according to the Patient website, a person with Parkinson’s should receive; Parkinson's disease nurse specialists, Physiotherapy and physical activity, Occupational therapy, Speech and language therapy and Nutritional support (Tidy, 2020).
 Within the United Kingdom due to shortages within the NHS, the amount of recommended care for a single patient cannot be provided to every sufferer of Parkinson’s.
 This means that only a Doctor’s appointment or a specialised Nurse can see a patient each month, they report whether further action is needed or if the patient is fine.
 If a patient requires an extra appointment for any reason, they are required to visit their local General Practitioner.

 This disequilibrium between the needs of patients and the resources available suggests a need for change in the ways in which this disease and other diseases are managed.
 “Evidence suggests that such changes should focus upon the freeing up of resources to ensure each patient is receiving an adequate level of care and that the data collected from patients is increased in order to provide a better understanding of whether each patient’s condition is degrading or improving (back up with references.
 This would also prevent unnecessary hospitalisations because a more comprehensive view of a patient’s health has been gathered and a better understanding of their health has been gained.
 Within the clinical investigation ‘Residents: Frequency, Causes, and Costs’ it is suggested that the unnecessary hospitalisation of patients is likely to cause their health more issues due to the stress of being transferred to a hospital.
 The study then goes onto state that 67% of hospitalisations are avoidable and take up a great deal of NHS resources.
 These resources could be better utilised if it is found out that a patient did not need hospitalised.
-This also works if the patient takes a reading that a medical professional does not like, and a life is saved because they were hospitalised with a serious condition.rather
+This also works if the patient takes a reading that a medical professional does not like, and a life is saved because they were hospitalised with a serious condition.

+(This makes the case for using technology rather than medical time well.
+You could be more provocative and add some political aspects to this; NHS under pressure, no hope of the funding to cover all these patients, bed blocking)

 2.3 Micro-Processors